 · Knowledge of the area is vital: This requires some up-front planning and I recommend taking several trips through your neighborhood(s) of choice.
 Don’t think of this activity as house-hunting, think of it as a fact-finding mission.
 At this phase you should focus on the overall desirability the neighborhood(s) which will differ from buyer-to-buyer.
 School zoning, commute times and HOA amenities are just a few considerations but do decide for yourself in advance, you probably won’t have time to investigate during the negotiation.

 There are many more considerations for home buyers, not the least of which is selecting a good team to assist you.
-If you enjoyed this conversation please look for next week’s post, 7 Tips for Buying a Home in a Hot Market for a more detailed discussion.
-Until then, Cheers!
+If you enjoyed this conversation please go to 7 Tips For Buying a Home In a Hot Market.